tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst

 Pine buds / Gemmae Pini

-Cornflower flower / Flos Centaureae cyanus
+Cornflower flower / Flos Centaureae cyani

-Sage leaf / Folium Salviae officinalis
+Sage leaf / Folium Salviae

 Fennel fruit / Fructus Foeniculum vulgare